 Waterfall is the most misquoted of all methods.
-Waterfall is defined by the simple fact that age stage in the project must complete fully and be agreed/signed-off before the next stage can begin.
+Waterfall is defined by the simple fact that each stage in the project must complete fully and be agreed/signed-off before the next stage can begin.

 Sometimes it is very important that the previous stage was fully and correctly completed.
 An example would be when the second stage can only be built if the first stage is already in place and performing correctly.
 That is a rare situation since we can use techniques like scaffolding to spoof a layer only creating the APIs.
 Another good reason would be that an early layer is experimental and therefore if the previous layer did not succeed, it would be time to end the project.

-This is more common for product management and consulting projects where part of the deliverable sis substantial research.
+This is more common for product management and consulting projects where part of the deliverable is substantial research.